FrugalRAG: Less is More in RL Finetuning for Multi-Hop Question Answering: FrugalRAG: Efficient two-stage finetuning for RAG

-Here, $\Delta$ is the normalized difference $(h_{\text{term}} - h^) / B$, where $B$ is the maximum hop budget. $R_{\max}$ is the upper bound on the reward, and $\alpha$ is a tunable hyperparameter that scales the bonus for stopping exactly at $h^*$.
-This bonus is proportional to $h^*/B$, thereby assigning higher reward to correct terminations on more complex (i.e., longer) rollouts.
-A rollout is considered answerable if its recall $c$ is greater than or equal to a predefined threshold $\tau$.
+\( R_{\max} \) specifies the upper bound on the reward, and \( \alpha \) is a tunable hyperparameter that scales the bonus awarded for terminating exactly at \( h^* \).
+This bonus is proportional to \( \frac{h^*}{B} \), thereby assigning greater reward to correct terminations on more complex (i.e., longer-horizon) rollouts.
+A rollout is deemed answerable if its performance satisfies \( c \geq \tau \).

-Intuitively, the reward function penalizes deviations from the optimal stopping point in proportion to $|\Delta|$.
-The closer the model stops to $h^*$, the higher the reward, with the maximum attained when $h_{\text{term}} = h^*$.
+Intuitively, the reward function imposes a penalty proportional to \( |\Delta| \), which quantifies the deviation from the optimal stopping step.
+Accordingly, the reward decreases monotonically as the termination step moves away from \( h^* \), and it is maximized when \( h_{\text{term}} = h^* \).

-In addition to $\mathbf{R}$, we define a format reward $\mathbf{R_f}$ to enforce adherence to the ReAct-style format.
-If the output deviates from the expected format and results in failed retrievals, we assign a reward of $-1$; conversely, if the retrievals succeed, the model receives a reward of $+1$.
+In addition to $\mathbf{R}$ (Eq.~\ref{eq:reward}), we define a format reward $\mathbf{R_f}$ to enforce adherence to the format.
+If the output deviates from the expected format and results in failed retrievals, we assign a reward of $-0.5$; conversely, if the retrievals succeed, the model receives a reward of $+0.5$.
 This reward is averaged across all hops.
-The final reward is the mean of the main reward $\mathbf{R}$ and the format reward $\mathbf{R_f}$, yielding an overall reward in the range $[-R_{\max} - 1,\ R_{\max} + \alpha + 1]$.
+The final reward is the mean of the main reward $\mathbf{R}$ and the format reward $\mathbf{R_f}$, yielding an overall reward in the range $[-R_{\max} - 0.50,\ R_{\max} + \alpha + 0.50]$.

 \xhdr{Optimal Rollout Length} We define the optimal rollout length $h^*$ as the minimum number of retrieval steps required to answer a query $Q$ effectively.
 Any additional retrievals beyond $h^*$ are considered redundant.
 Conversely, if the rollout has not yet gathered sufficient evidence to answer the query, it should continue retrieving.
-To balance retrieval efficiency and performance, we use \method-Explore as a reference policy, assuming it represents the best achievable performance within a fixed budget $B$.
-If another policy achieves the same recall performance as \method-Explore in fewer than $B$ hops, we set $h^*$ to that lower number of hops and compute the reward using Eq~\ref{eq:reward}.
+To balance retrieval efficiency and performance, we use \method-Explore ($f_S$) as a reference policy, assuming it represents the best achievable performance within a fixed budget $B$.
+Similarly, we determine the threshold $\tau$ based on the performance of the base policy \method-Explore ($f_S$).